julzaza/wildwitchherbs/_posts/2026-01-20-spring-equinox-across-cultures.md

 People did not welcome spring.
 They **secured it**.

-This global pattern—protection before celebration, restraint before abundance—appears from Persia to the Balkans, from Japan to Mesoamerica.
+This global pattern—protection before celebration, restraint before abundance appears from Persia to the Balkans, from Japan to Mesoamerica.
 Not coincidence.
 Agricultural reality meeting spiritual interpretation.

 ---